gauravshinde17/llm_governance_cost_benchmarking/README.md

 ## Documentation

-Full project documentation in `06_Documentation/` — 7 files covering architecture, methodology, KPI definitions, governance framework, and insights interpretation.
+Full project documentation in `06_Documentation/` — 6 files covering architecture, methodology, KPI definitions, and governance framework.
+Insights and interpretation in `07_Insights/`.

 ---